Pope Paul III and His Grandsons: Description

 The portrait depicts the tensions and manoeuvrings of 16th century court politics.
 The deep red background and heavy brushstrokes establish an anxious and tense atmosphere, and the uneasy relationship between the Pope and his suitors.
 The pope is old, ill and tired and, to some critics' eyes, glares at Ottavio in an accusatory manner.
 His hat or camauro cloaks his baldness, but there are tell-tale signs of age in his long nose, dark beady eyes, stooped shoulders and long uneven beard.
 He is noticeably older than in the second Naples portrait of c.
 1545.
 This fact is reinforced by the clock placed on the table beside him, which serves both as a memento mori and a reminder that time is running out.
 Given this, the presence of his grandsons indicates that the commission was prompted by thoughts of succession.

 Nevertheless, Paul retains elements of a powerful and alert patriarch.
 The painting is set at a curious angle, so that although Paul is positioned low in the pictorial space, the viewer still looks upwards towards him as if in respect.
 He is dressed in full pomp, wearing wide fur-lined sleeves (a typical Venetian device to convey status), and his cape is laid across his upper body to suggest physical presence.

-The work is often compared to Raphael's Pope Leo X with Cardinals of 1518–19 and the 1511–12 portrait of Julius II for its colouring and psychological dynamic.
+The work is often compared to Raphael's Portrait of Pope Leo X with Cardinals of 1518–19 and the 1511–12 portrait of Julius II for its colouring and psychological dynamic.
 Titian follows the older master in some respects, emphasising the pope's age and showing him in a naturalistic, rather than reverential, setting, but Titian goes further: while Raphael's portraits show a high-minded and introspective pope, Titian presents his subject glaring outwards, caught in a moment of fearful but ruthless calculation.
 His piercing glare has been described by art historian Jill Dunkerton as having captured his "small bright eyes, but ... missed his genius".